adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 I just finished reading Chapter 3 of *Quantum Computation and Quantum Information* by Nielsen and Chuang.

-I went to the History and further reading section of this chapter after reading the first couple of questions, since it was apparent I was missing important background knowledge.
+I went to the History and further reading section of this chapter after reading the first couple of questions, since it was apparent that I was missing important background knowledge.
 Here are some of the resources that I found useful.

-*Computation: Finite and Infinite Machines* by Minsky: https://www.scss.tcd.ie/Martin.Emms/2062/PossReading/finite_and_infinite_machines_minsky.pdf
+*Computation: Finite and Infinite Machines* by Minsky: https://www.scss.tcd.ie/Martin.Emms/2062/PossReading/finite_and_infinite_machines_minsky.pdf <br>
+*Computational Complexity* by Papadimitriou: http://103.203.175.90:81/fdScript/RootOfEBooks/E%20Book%20collection%20-%202023%20-%20E/CSE%20ITAIDSML/Computational%20Complexity%20-%20Papadimitriou.pdf

 The Conway articles are here: <br>
 Unpredictable Iterations: https://gwern.net/doc/cs/computable/1972-conway.pdf <br>